 Activation Functions and their Derivative Graph (used for backpropagation):

-Recent research by Franco Manessi and Alessandro Rozza attempted to find ways to automatically learn which is the optimal activation function for a certain neural network, and to even automatically combine activation functions to achieve highest accuracy.
+Recent research by Franco Manessi and Alessandro Rozza attempted to find ways to automatically learn which is the optimal activation function for a certain neural network and to even automatically combine activation functions to achieve the highest accuracy.
 This is a very promising field of research because it attempts to discover an optimal activation function configuration automatically, whereas today, this parameter is manually tuned.

 Neural Network Activation Functions in the Real World

 When building a model and training a neural network, the selection of activation functions is critical.
 Experimenting with different activation functions for different problems will allow you to achieve much better results.

 In a real-world neural network project, you will switch between activation functions using the deep learning framework of your choice.